Nearly query-optimal classical shadow estimation of unitary channels: Proof of lem:all_the_covariances

-Now we are ready to bound the covariance terms $\operatorname{Cov}\left( \Lambda_{i,j},\Lambda_{k,\ell} \right)$ for each combination of the four indices $(i,j,k,\ell)$ with $i \neq j$ and $k \neq \ell$.
-In the rest of this appendix, Appendix~\ref{sec:CalCov1} deals with the case where exactly one index matches in different positions $(i = \ell$ or $j = k)$; Appendix~\ref{sec:CalCov2} deals with the case where exactly one index matches in the same position $(i = k$ or $j = \ell)$; Appendix~\ref{sec:CalCov3} deals with the case where both indices match with order swapped $(i = \ell$ and $j = k)$; and Appendix~\ref{sec:CalCov4} deals with the case where both indices match with the same order $(i = k$ and $j = \ell)$.
-Lemmas~\ref{lem:CalCov1}--\ref{lem:CalCov4} in the following subsections will together confirm \lref{lem:all_the_covariances} in the main text.
+Now we are ready to bound the covariance term $\operatorname{Cov}\left( \Lambda_{i,j},\Lambda_{k,\ell} \right)$ for each combination of the four indices $(i,j,k,\ell)$ with $i \neq j$ and $k \neq \ell$.
+In the rest of this appendix, Appendix~\ref{sec:CalCov1} deals with the case in which exactly one index matches in different positions $(i = \ell$ or $j = k)$; Appendix~\ref{sec:CalCov2} deals with the case in which exactly one index matches in the same position $(i = k$ or $j = \ell)$; Appendix~\ref{sec:CalCov3} deals with the case in which both indices match with order swapped $(i = \ell$ and $j = k)$; and Appendix~\ref{sec:CalCov4} deals with the case in which both indices match with the same order $(i = k$ and $j = \ell)$.
+Lemmas~\ref{lem:CalCov1}--\ref{lem:CalCov4} in the following subsections together will confirm \lref{lem:all_the_covariances} in the main text.